 The very red-coloured grand building on Beadon Street in North Calcutta celebrates one of the oldest Durga Pujas ok Kolkata.
 The Puja was first organized in 1770 by Ishwar Ram Dulal Deb (Sarkar).
 Ram Dulal Deb Sarkar was one of the leading businessmen of Kolkata, though he had a very humble beginning.
 The grand house is known as Chatu Babu and Latu Babu’s house after Ram Dulal Deb’s sons Ashutosh (Chhatu) and Pramatha (Latu).

 The Goddess here is decorated with family heirlooms and ornaments that includes a dazzling ‘Naulakha Necklace”.
 The Goddess here is accompanied by her two companions Jaya and Bijaya perched on lotuses.
-A simple meal of luchi and three kinds of vegetables, fried in ghee, is offered to the Goddess here.
+A simple meal of luchi (a kind of Indian bread) and three kinds of vegetables, fried in ghee, is offered to the Goddess here.
 The food is cooked without salt.

 Address: 122A Maniktala Street, Kolkata-700006